Market Studies

 Forecasts and Scenarios for Growth

-The Low Carbon Fuels 2040: The Emerging Markets study includes a comprehensive analysis of renewable diesel and sustainable aviation fuel (SAF) producers, and provides a forward looking set of forecasts for market growth, feedstock initiatives, technology deployment for renewable diesel & SAF prospects from the year 2023 to 2030.
+The Low Carbon Fuels 2040: Emerging Markets for SAF & RD study includes a comprehensive analysis of renewable diesel and sustainable aviation fuel (SAF) producers, and provides a forward looking set of forecasts for market growth, feedstock initiatives, technology deployment for renewable diesel & SAF prospects from the year 2024 to 2040.

 TABLE OF CONTENTS